 Read More: How to Use the Cash Envelope System

-This is a tough one.
 Take a look at your budget and what do you need?
 You need clothes, shelter, food, utilities.
 However, do you “need” cable?
 Do you “need” to dine out every week?
-By simply cutting back on your wants (even temporarily), you can free up money from your paycheck.

-With some simple changes, you might find ways to free up some cash, and end that paycheck to paycheck cycle.
+With some simple changes, you might find ways to free up some cash and end the cycle of living paycheck to paycheck.